-As 2018 comes to a close, it’s time for last-minute tax planning.
+As 2019 ends, it’s time for last-minute tax planning.
 Just a few tweaks could save you a bundle on your taxes.
 However, timing is crucial with taxes.
-Act before it’s too late and take advantage of all the tax breaks available with our tax tips for 2018.
+Act before it’s too late and take advantage of all the tax breaks available with our tax tips for 2020.

 Here are ten effective tax tips to get you started:

 This year allows for individual personal gifts of up to $15,000 as a tax exclusion.
 If you are married, you can double this tax benefit by each gifting up to $15,000 to one or multiple recipients.
 The maximum gift tax exclusion is $30,000.
 This tax benefit includes donating directly to institutions on behalf of loved ones and friends.
 These yearly tax exemptions do not count toward your lifetime exemption limit.